Certified in IMS / Dry Needling

 How else can I help you?

 I have been studying a technique called Craniosacral Therapy since 2009.
 This technique derived out of Osteopathic medicine involves light manipulation of the many joints from the head to the feet, restoring normal central nervous system distribution throughout the body.
 This can be incredibly helpful for those suffering from traumatic injuries seen in whiplash to more tension type problems such as of Temporomandibular dysfunction (Jaw Pain) or headaches.
 Most people describe feeling a sense of whole-body wellbeing and deep relaxation after a treatment.
 In the spring of 2018 I completed my certificate of further studies in Visionary Craniosacral work which marked a 5-year process of in-depth study in the treatment tool.

 Want to know a little bit more about me?

 Being from Ireland originally, I played semi professional soccer and native Gaelic football growing up.
 I enjoy learning about different movement activities such as yoga and climbing and have practiced meditation for the last 10 years, all of which I feel help me with my practice of helping others.
-Having moved to the Island I now have a wonderful family.
+Having moved to the Island, I now have a wonderful family.
 I enjoy being outside with my son and wife.
-We love to travel and just spent 2 months traveling through central Mexico learning the language and native culture.
+We love to travel and recently spent 2 months traveling through central Mexico learning the language and native culture.
 We are now in Cowichan Valley and look forward to getting to know the area more!